-This Sepia tone image was a from a fun candid moment that these 2 women shared at San Francisco City Hall.
-We had asked them to dance at the 4th Floor North Gallery and they started cracking up.
-Even though it wasn't the photo I was expecting or trying for, I think you will agree it came out better.
-We always try to catch candid moments to go along with our posed wedding photography at every city hall wedding.
+The Sepia tone image above was the result of a fun candid moment that these 2 women shared at San Francisco City Hall.
+We had asked this LGBTQ couple to dance at the 4th Floor North Gallery and they started cracking up since there was no music.
+Even though it wasn't the photo I was expecting or trying for, I think you will agree it came out better than anything I could have planned.
+We always try to catch candid moments to go along with our posed wedding photography at every city hall wedding we cover.
 This was one of our favorite same-sex weddings of that year.
 Both women were really interested in receiving some great wedding photography and wanted to invest the time into it.
 This makes a huge difference in the final result.
-We understand that this is not for everyone, but for those who are willing there is a great payoff.
+We understand that this level of time commitment is not for everyone, but for those who are willing there is a great payoff.
 It can be pretty tough to get great wedding pictures if the newlyweds are not that interested in the photography portion of the day.
-Fortunately, that rarely happens with most couples giving it enough effort to make it work for all of us.
-In this particular case, the couple was up for anything.
+Fortunately, that rarely happens because most of our couples give it enough effort to make it work.
+In this particular case, the couple was up for anything and so we set out to give it to them.
 We took them all over the building and didn't finish our shoot until it was almost getting dark outside.
 This actually helped us because we were able to create a dramatic image on the Grand Staircase as early evening set in.

 If you followed the above link to the Grand Staircase image, you will note that the picture is presented in Sepia Tone.
 Why Sepia Tone you might ask?
 Why not?
 My mission is to provide our newlyweds with the best pictures possible with the most variety.
 Our clients love the fact that we include not only Sepia tone images, but also some black and white pictures.
 We think that certain backgrounds and places look great in Sepia tone.
 Since this Brown and White effect evokes memories of years past, we especially like to use it for Cable Car pictures and of course the old time architecture of San Francisco city hall.
 In the main photo above, I was only looking to simplify the background by eliminating the color.
 I reasoned that this would focus more on the joy that was captured in the photo.
 This can be an effective technique with distracting backgrounds also.